p-adema/info-vis/docs/dataset-preprocessing.md

 $$\textrm{SalaryGap} = \frac{S_{\textrm{man}} - S_{\textrm{woman}}}{S_{\textrm{man}}}$$

-In most graphs we show a percentage version of this, which is the salary gap formula described above multiplied by 100.
+In most graphs a percentage version of this is being shown, which is the salary gap formula described above multiplied by 100.

 Let's say in the Netherlands the average annual salary for men is &euro;80,000 and for women &euro;60,000.
 Then the salary gap will be 25% using the